b1ek/miniqr/README.md

 miniQR is a micro HTTP service that generates QR codes on the fly.

-This server is very small (~1MB docker image), and portable since it runs anywhere Rust can compile for.
+This server is very small (~1MB docker image) and portable since it runs anywhere Rust can compile for.

 ## Building a docker image